 Early Life and Education

-After a couple of years, his grades in chemistry were not as good as he had hoped; he was scoring B grades for his work, and he had also grown much more interested in physics, so he decided to major in physics instead.
+After a couple of years, his grades in chemistry were not as good as he had hoped – he was scoring Bs.
+Also, he had also grown much more interested in physics, so he decided to major in physics instead.
 He graduated with a B.S. in physics in 1932, then continued as a graduate student at Chicago, where he was awarded a master’s degree in 1934, and a Ph.D. in physics in 1936.

-In 1932, Alvarez built an array of Geiger counters that he put to use studying cosmic rays.
+In 1932, Alvarez built an array of Geiger counters to study cosmic rays.
 In 1933, using the data he had gathered, he and Compton published a paper in the Physical Review establishing that cosmic rays are positively charged particles.
 Compton gave much of the credit for the work to his young graduate student.